 |Note: The data here is subject to change without notice.
 Be sure to see the lenders site for current information and terms and conditions and limitations before you apply.
 Not all loans are available to residents of all states.|

 The Payoff® Loan – A personal loan from Payoff is worth considering if you need to consolidate high interest debts.
-Loan amounts start at $5,000 and go to $35,000, with the APR maxing out at 25%, rates are subject to change, fixed rates between 5.94% (8% APR) and 22.60% (25% APR).
-Maximum APR in TX is 18%.
-You’ve got some flexibility with the loan term but watch out for the origination fee, which can be as high as 5% for a loan term of 60 months.
-Currently loans are not offered in: DC, DE, IA, LA, MA, MD, MI, MN, MS, NC, NE, NV, OH, OK, VA, VT, WA, WI, and WV.
+Loan amounts start at $5,000 and go to $35,000, with the APR ranging from 5.99%-24.99%.
+You’ve got some flexibility with the loan term but watch out for the origination fee, which range from 0%-5%.
+Currently loans are not offered in: MA, NS, NE, NV, OH, WV.

-Earnest – If you need a loan of $2,000 to $50,000 and you can afford to pay it off relatively quickly, Earnest may be right for you.
-Personal loan terms last from 1, 2 or 3-year term but the APR range is lower, from 5.25% to 12%.
+Earnest – If you need a loan of $5,000 to $75,000 and you can afford to pay it off relatively quickly, Earnest may be right for you.
+Personal loan terms last from 3, 4, or 5 years and the fixed APR ranges from 6.99% to 18.24%.
 There’s also no origination fee for an Earnest loan, which adds up to more savings for borrowers.
 Your actual APR depends upon a variety of factors such as: current and past income, savings and debts, employment background, education, loan amount, loan term, credit usage and history.
 All loans are subject to credit review and approval.
 Loan amount varies based on which type of loan you choose and loans may not be available to residents of all states.
 There are terms and limitations that apply.

 Bad credit car loans: what you need to know